 For every unit of renewable energy generated and delivered to the regional power pool, an equivalent amount of RECs are created representing a tracking mechanism to insure that no two customers pay for the same unit of renewable energy generation.
 When you sign up for Northeast Clean Power, 3Degrees contracts for RECs to match the equivalent of your ongoing electrical needs.
 Thus, the more RECs that are sold, the more demand is created for renewable power.
 As renewable facilities sell out their RECs, demand shifts to bring more renewable energy sources on-line.

 New renewable energy sources are being constructed across the United States to meet the demand created for renewable energy.
 Your purchase of RECs benefits the environment by encouraging greater renewable energy generation and displacing non-renewable generation from the electricity system.
 To learn more about RECs, please visit the EPA's website.

-Currently, Northeast Clean Power sources a minimum of five percent of its renewable energy from projects located in New England that utilize wind, solar, sustainable biomass, landfill gas and other renewable resources.
-Other renewable energy for the Northeast Clean Power program will be sourced from green power projects located in electric regions that help provide power to the Northeast and the surrounding region.
-See “What does New England Renewable Energy mean?” and “What does Northeast Regional Renewable Energy mean?” for a complete list of states.
+The minimum percentage of RECs delivered to participants from New England Renewable Energy resources will be 2.5% in 2014, 1.5% in 2015, and 1% in 2016 and could include wind, solar, sustainable biomass, landfill gas and other renewable resources.
+Other renewable energy for the Northeast Clean Power program will be sourced from Regional RECs as defined in Connecticut Public Utility Regulatory Authority Docket No. 10-05-07.
+See “What does New England Renewable Energy mean?” and “What does Regional Renewable Energy mean?” for a complete list of states.